 An important feature of the Tri-focal Model of Care is its alignment with both the Australian aged care accreditation standards2 and the Australian aged care funding instrument (ACFI)3.

 Our programs include the:

 - Teaching nursing home progam, which aims to generate a ‘whole of organisation’ approach to creating a healthy work environment in residential aged care settings that results in improved recruitment, training, retention and satisfaction for staff, and improved outcomes for residents

-- Workplace education program, which is being disseminated with our clinical service partners in Victoria to implement the Tri-focal Model of Care in residential aged care settings
+- Workplace education program, which is being disseminated with our clinical service partners in Victoria to implement the Tri-focal Model of Care in aged care settings

 1 O’Connell B., Ostaszkiewicz J., Sukkar K., Plymat, K. The Tri-focal model of care: Advancing the teaching-nursing home concept.
 International Journal of Nursing Practice.
 2008; 14(6):411-17. doi: 10.1111/j.1440-172X.2008.00714.x